EngineerNV/resume-ats-docx-gen/app_agents/workflows/README.md

    - Extracts ATS keywords
    - Provides leadership values insights

-4. **`file_naming_agent.py`** - Optional agent-driven filename generation
+4. **`file_naming_agent.py`** - Legacy / optional agent-driven filename generation (currently NOT invoked by the orchestrator)
-   - Reviews resume content
+   - Retained only for backward compatibility, tests, and potential future interactive use cases
-   - Generates professional filenames and reasoning for MCP/LLM integrations
+   - Not part of the live FastAPI or orchestration path; filename is computed locally for performance & determinism

 ## Workflow Flow